Top 10 Jazz Albums on Vinyl 2026 | Essential Records for Collectors

 Engineer Fred Plaut recorded the sessions at Columbia's 30th Street Studio, a converted church whose acoustics remain legendary.
 On vinyl, you hear the room—the space around the instruments, the decay of notes, the breath between phrases.
 "So What" opens with Bill Evans' piano and Paul Chambers' bass establishing a groove that Coltrane and Adderley weave through with apparent effortlessness.

-"Blue in Green" offers the album's most intimate moment, possibly co-written by Evans though credited to Davis.
+"Blue in Green" has the album's most intimate moment, possibly co-written by Evans though credited to Davis.
 "Flamenco Sketches" closes with each musician taking a solo turn through five scales, the transitions so subtle you might miss them.

 The Mobile Fidelity 45RPM pressing is the audiophile benchmark.
-The Analogue Productions UHQR offers similar quality at premium price.
+The Analogue Productions UHQR has similar quality at premium price.
 Standard Columbia Legacy pressings sound excellent for casual listening.
 This album inducted into the Grammy Hall of Fame in 1992 and selected for the National Recording Registry by the Library of Congress.

 2. A Love Supreme – John Coltrane (1965)